 Member of the Chartered Society of Designers and

 Director of the Eden Valley Artistic Network and founder of EVAN West, encouraging connections for artists on Cumbria’s Western Edge.

-“This mantra could help us structure our days and cope over the next months within our own homes.
+“This CALMS acronym could help us structure our days and cope over the next months within our own homes.
 This CALMS our minds, it is important to use this simple tool regularly when struggling.
 An element of each aspect every day is a means to a sane approach, even helps to reduce obsessions and addictions.”
 M. Toner-Edgar.

 It is from a research project applied to the community after being presented at the 8thWorld Congress on the Promotion of Mental Health and Prevention of Mental Disorders Imperial College, London.

 Maggi is a designer and maker-in-residence with the Fibre Company and a voluntary Director at the Eden Valley Artistic Network.
 Previously she was Principal Lecturer of the MA and BA Honours Contemporary Applied Arts at the University of Cumbria and Senior Lecturer at UCLan.
 Doing this time she undertook experiential learning research, which highlighted the value of the creative making process.

 More information can be found on-line at https://evanevents.co.uk or you can contact Dr M. Toner-Edgar, through this blog.

 My Toner Tam is a cross between a French beret and a Scottish tam